Magyartanulas/magyartanulas.github.io/Section1.md

 ```

 It should be noted that the hungarian language has gemination, or consonant lengthening.
 Consonants can be paired together for a longer consonant sound.
-Here are some examples:
+Every word in hungarian is stressed on the first syllable.

 * Legsze**bb** - Most beautiful
 * U**jj** - Finger